20OsmanAM/github-introduction/github-workshop/introductions.md

 This file is Exercise 2 in the Git Good: Introduction to GitHub workshop.

 ## Question: What is your favourite pizza topping?
-1.Black olives
+1. Black olives

-2.Sweetcorn
-3.jalapenos
-4.
+2. Sweetcorn

+3. jalapenos

 5.
 6.
 7.
 8.